Cloudneeti/docs_cloudneeti/saas/create-service-principal.md

 7. Search for service principal with respective name
  ![app-registrations.png](../images/app-registrations.png)
-8. In Settings check Reply URLs and Required permissions
+8. In Settings check Required permissions
  ![app-view.png](../images/app-view.png)

 9. To grant permission, in settings > required permissions > click on Grant permissions then ok